-It’s that time again to make parent gifts in your classroom (either Christmas, Mother’s Day, or Grandparent’s Day).
-Parent gifts that kids can make can be tricky in the classroom so I try to make them as simple and easy as possible (inexpensive too).
-This year we’re making glass jars and look how beautiful they turned out!
-So let’s get started.
+It’s that time in the school year to make parent gifts in your classroom!
+You may be searching for the perfect keepsake gift for Christmas, Mother’s Day, or Grandparent’s Day.
+Parent gifts that kids can make themselves can be tricky in the classroom.
+My goal is to make them as simple and as inexpensive as possible.
+This year we made glass jars and I am so impressed on how they turned out!
+Let’s get started with the instructions!

 This post contains affiliate links.

-Thr first thing you will need to do is go to a dollar store and get one glass jar for every student and two for students who have divorced families.
+The first thing you will need to do is purchase glass jars for every student and two for students who have divorced families.
+The Dollar Tree always has a good variety.
 Pick any glass jar you wish.
 They don’t have to match either.
 Each child can pick the jar they want before they paint if you can’t find enough that are the same.

 Squirt a little bit of acrylic paint into clear plastic cups and add a paint brush to each cup.
 I use cups rather than paper plates to keep the brushes from mixing with other colors.

 Put out a few jars with a piece of paper under the jar.
-The paper will keep the paint off the table.
+The paper will protect the table from dripping and splattering paint.
 Cover a tray with plastic wrap and place at the end of the table.
 The plastic wrap will keep the tray from being stained by the paint.
 Don’t forget to write each child’s name on the bottom of the jar!

 Fill the Jar